Cwantic/Documentation/Loads/Structure/StaticCases.md

 Click on the **Remove** button to delete the load on selected elements.

-You can also change the size of the drawed forces by clicking on these buttons :
+You can also change the size of the drawn forces by clicking on these buttons :

 ![Image](../../Images/Static9.jpg)